marksidell/dynips/README.md

 address (such as "dynips.mydomain.com").
 To use a custom domain, you must have an appropriate SSL certificate for the domain.

-The service is implemented with AWS Lambda Functions, the API Gateway, S3, and Route 53.
+The service is implemented in Python, using AWS Lambda Functions, the API Gateway, S3, and Route 53.
 No dedicated web server is required to run the service.

 ### Client Usage